How To Fill Out Your Purchase Order Forms (Example + Template)

 With a purchase order, it’s easier to corroborate differences in an agreement.
 For example, suppose an order doesn’t arrive as you would expect – maybe the product quantity is off, or the product came in the wrong color.

-Your PO form serves as a quick (and legal) document to help you verify errors with your supplier.
 If the vendor claims they sent the right product quantity or color, this handy form can quickly settle it (and provide legal protection if needed).

 It improves accuracy in recordkeeping and guides your next steps

-Purchase order systems help you control and track spending, improving your records’ accuracy.
 Plus, documenting your purchase orders in a standard way keeps all your transactional information easy to access and search.

 When DTC brands use standardized purchase order forms, they have official records for their inventory purchasing history – and this is helpful for a few reasons.

-For inventory management, your team can secure stock for upcoming months based on details from previous PO forms.
-Warehouse and logistics teams will know how much stock they can expect and when they’re ready to ship.
-And lastly, your team can plan marketing promotions and distribution according to what needs to move based on current POs.
+Also, warehouse and logistics teams will know how much stock they can expect and when they’re ready to ship.
+And your team can plan marketing promotions and distribution according to what needs to move based on current POs.

-And in the case of an audit or question about a particular transaction, the PO forms can answer:
+Plus, in the case of an audit or question about a particular transaction, the PO forms can answer:

 • How many items were purchased in a given time period?